 This launch method is also known as an "outbound" agent.
 It means the controller is initiating the connection to the agent computer via SSH and then automatically starting the agent JVM.

 There is no shared agent control JVM involved in this configuration.
-There is only one JVM, the agent JVM.
-CloudBees recommends that you upgrade the JVM to Java 21 before the controller runs Java 21.
-If that is not possible, using Java 17 on the agent and Java 21 on the controller is supported, but CloudBees recommends that you upgrade your agent to Java 21 as soon as possible.
+There is only one JVM, the agent JVM, which must run Java 21.
 The path to this JVM binary is configurable in the shared agent configurations.

 CloudBees CI jobs can be executed on Java versions that differ from the controller/agent runtime Java version.
 Generally, CloudBees CI allows any version of JRE/JDK to be invoked during the build.
 That includes executing Java commands from the CLI, as well as installing and executing build steps using a JDK managed by JDK tool installers.